-Artists are known for having a “big ego.”
+Artists are often known for having a “big ego.”
 But is it necessarily a bad thing?
 In this fantastic video, Sean Tucker discusses what it actually means to have an ego and how it can be essential for us as artists.
-He talks about its positive and negative sides, and how important it is to make a balance between them.
+He talks about ego’s positive and negative sides, and how important it is to balance them.

 Every form of art requires constant improving and learning new things, and photography is no exception.
 But improving as a photographer doesn’t only mean learning about this field.
 As a matter of fact, it often has nothing to do with photography.

 In this inspirational video, Sean Tucker discusses why lifelong learning will make you a better photographer.
 What’s more, he gives some advice on how to constantly learn and suggests many fantastic resources you will surely find useful, both as a photographer and as someone who’s hungry for knowledge.

 In tricky lighting situations, most photographers expose for the highlights to prevent them from getting blown out.
 But this can create dark shadows which sometimes don’t preserve enough detail.
 What to do with them?
 Should you brighten them up in post?
 According to Sean Tucker, you shouldn’t.
 Instead, just embrace them and use them to your advantage.
 In this highly inspirational video, Sean discusses how to do it, and why this advice goes for both photography and life.

 When we start learning something, many of us want to become good at it as soon as possible.
 And more often than not, not seeing the results soon makes us give it all up.
 It’s just frustrating when you don’t see the effort pay off immediately.
 In this fantastic, inspirational video, Sean Tucker talks about time: why you need it to master photography (or anything else).
 And if you’re currently not where you thought you’d be with your work, make sure to watch this.